Rkeramati/Module-0/installation.md

 ## Getting the Code

 Each assignment is distributed through a Git repo.
-You should fork the template of the assignment and then edit yours in your forked repo.
-Once you have forked the template code, you can clone your own version:
+Once you accept the assignment from GitHub Classroom, a personal repository under Cornell-Tech-ML will be created for you.
+You can then clone this repository to start working on your assignment.

 ```bash
 >>> git clone {{ASSIGNMENT}}